CollinPatrick/Unity-Simple-Property-Drawer/README.md

 I have always hated property drawers becuase they are overly complicated and lack the versitlity of Unity's custom inspectors.
 I got so tired of having to keep track of property rects and typing out verbose code that I made this simple class that simplifies property drawers and automatically keeps track of property heights and positions.
 It also includes some exta label options, spaces, and layout groups.

-Inherit PropertDrawerbase as a base class instead of Unity's built in PropertyDrawer class to use.
+Inherit SimplePropertyDrawer as a base class instead of Unity's built in PropertyDrawer class to use.

+#### NOTE: This class is intended to be used with the legacy property drawer, not UIElements.

 <details>
   <summary>Methods</summary>